paidge/Docker-wordpress-graphql/Readme.md

 You can visit the _WORDPRESS_URL_/wp-login.php and connect.

+Front pages will redirect to the URL you will have provided in `wp-content/themes/redirect/index.php`.

 ## For production

+Please have a look on: https://github.com/ellakcy/wordpress-with-plugins-deployment-recipe

 For production you can install the following plugins to protect your site :

 - WPS Hide Login and WPS Limit Login.

 It seems there is an infinite redirection to /wp-login.php when they are pre-installed.

-Please have a look on: https://github.com/ellakcy/wordpress-with-plugins-deployment-recipe

 ### Enviromentall variables & configuration